Daily Boat Trips

 UÇPA, in Hisaronu Village is a basic 2* hotel dedicated to sailing and windsports.
 Specialising in windsurfing and Hobie Cats.
 Main languages are Turkish and French, with a few instructors speaking English also.

 This 5/6 metre waterfall is a nice place to stop on a hot day.
 There is a natural pool at the bottom great for a dip to cool down.Try to get there between 9-10am and you could well have the spot to yourself for awhile.
-After midday, the Jeep Safari's descend on the place and it gets quite crowded.
+After midday, the Jeep Safari's descend on the place and it gets very crowded.
 In the height of summer many of our guests have rated their early morning swim in the naturally cool pool as a holiday highlight.

 Turgut Carpet Factory